 - Cooking: Cooking relies on the transfer of thermal energy to food, raising its temperature and causing chemical reactions that change its texture and taste.

-- Heating and Cooling Systems: Refrigerators, air conditioners, and furnaces all utilize the principles of thermodynamics to transfer thermal energy, either removing it from a space (cooling) or adding it to a space (heating).
+- Heating and Cooling Systems: Refrigerators, air conditioners, and furnaces all use the principles of thermodynamics to transfer thermal energy, either removing it from a space (cooling) or adding it to a space (heating).

 - Engines: Internal combustion engines convert the chemical energy of fuel into thermal energy, which is then used to do work and propel a vehicle.